Corey Coleman

-Corey Defians Coleman (born July 6, 1994) is an American former professional football wide receiver who played in the National Football League (NFL) for three seasons.
-He is currently the assistant wide receivers coach for TCU.
-He played college football for the Baylor Bears, earning unanimous All-American honors in 2015.
+Corey Defians Coleman (born July 6, 1994) is an American football coach and former professional wide receiver who is currently the assistant wide receivers coach for TCU.

+Coleman played college football for the Baylor Bears, earning unanimous All-American honors in 2015.
 He was selected by the Cleveland Browns in the first round of the 2016 NFL draft.
+After two seasons with the Browns, he was traded to the Buffalo Bills.
+He also played in the National Football League (NFL) for the New England Patriots, New York Giants, and Kansas City Chiefs.
+Coleman also played one year for the Philadelphia Stars of the USFL in 2023, leading the league in receiving yards.